Janardhana Reddy announces new party, to contest 2023 Karnataka polls | Politics

 The company is accused of changing mining lease boundary markings and indulging in illegal mining in the Ballari Reserve Forest area, spread over Ballari in Karnataka and the Anantpur district of Andhra Pradesh.

-Reddy first came to the political limelight during 1999 Lok Sabha elections, when he campaigned for the late Sushma Swaraj, who contested against Sonia Gandhi from Ballari.
+Reddy first came to the political limelight during 1999 Lok Sabha elections, when he campaigned for the late Sushma Swaraj, who had contested against Sonia Gandhi from Ballari. ''I'm confident of coming out clean from all cases against me.
+I was not involved in any illegal mining, I did legal mining.
+I was imprisoned (during the UPA government tenure) for supporting Sushma Swaraj,'' he said.

+Asked how confident he is, when both Yediyurappa and Sriramulu, who tried to build regional parties- KJP and BSR Congress- have failed, he merely said, ''Sriramulu's BSR Congress failed in my absence, I was in jail then.''
+Union Minister Pralhad Joshi, not wanting to comment on the new party, said, ''no regional party has been successful in Karnataka.''
+While, senior BJP leader and former Chief Minister Jagish Shettar said, ''let's see what will be its impact.
+I will discuss it with our party leaders...''
+Calling ''best friend'' Reddy, a ''clever and experienced'' politician, Sriramulu reacting to the development said, ''He (Reddy) had been a strength to the BJP and similarly the party had been a strength to him.
+He is someone who makes a decision after a lot of thinking, so don't want to debate or do analysis on his decision.'' ''As a disciplined soldier, I will continue to work for the BJP and Minister in the Bommai's Cabinet,'' he said, this development will have no impact on the party, which is a national party built by workers.

+''I have a bonding of friendship with him (Reddy) which is beyond politics, this might be his decision politically after a lot of thinking.
+I had stood as a rock behind him during negotiations between him and the party, and now that he had decided to announce a new party, I will do my politics as per my party's ideology...it is over now, to convince him anymore,'' he added.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)